FOR SALE -

 *1. In the list below, remember to click on the blue text to access the photo page.

-**2. To start an automatic slide show of all the photos, go to the the bottom left-
+**2. To start an automatic slide show of all the photos on the photos page, go to the the bottom left-

 With the serial number 19855 stamped onto the perch-